Logarithmic de Rham comparison for open rigid spaces: Introduction

 Historically, classical Hodge theory was developed from Hodge's results up through Deligne's papers on mixed Hodge structures in the early 1970's.
 The famous decomposition theorem is the following. \begin{theorem}[Hodge, Deligne] Let $X$ be a smooth proper variety over complex numbers $\mathbb{C}$ with a strict simple normal crossing divisor $D$.
 Then we have

 where $\Omega_{X}^j(\log D)$ is the sheaf of $j$-forms with logarithmic singularities along $D$ on $X$. \end{theorem}

-The $p$-adic Hodge theory properly began around 1966 when Tate proved a $p$-adic version of the comparison theorem for an abelian scheme over a $p$-adic field.
-After the works of Fontaine, Messing, Bloch, Kato, etc., Faltings proved the following.
+The $p$-adic Hodge theory properly began around 1966 when Tate~\cite[p.~180 Remark]{p-divisible} proved a $p$-adic version of the comparison theorem for an abelian variety of good reduction over a $p$-adic field.
+After the works of Fontaine, Messing, Bloch, Kato, et al., Faltings proved the following.

 \begin{theorem} \cite{Fal} Let $X$ be a smooth proper variety over a $p$-adic field $k$ with a strict simple normal crossing divisor $D$.
 Then there exists a $\mathrm{Gal}(\overline{k}/k)$-equivariant isomorphism